 Every year Tuberculosis kills millions.

 There really is no comparison when you’re talking about the difference between millions and thousands — especially when it doesn’t take much to become infected with Mycobacterium tuberculosis.
-In fact, it only takes one actively infected person coughing or sneezing on another person, or prolonged exposure in a poorly ventilated room.
 I’ll admit that I’m like everyone else that got caught up the Ebola news, but thanks to Christian Broda for informing me about something the news doesn’t/won’t cover.

 According to the CDC 2011 Youth Risk Behavior Survey on school violence, 5.9% of students have not gone to school for at least one day in the prior month because they were scared at school or travelling to and from school.
 Will the shooting at Marysville-Pilchuck High School in Washington on October 24, 2014 increase this fear?
 Student’s fear has increased slightly since 2009 when 5.0% of students reported being scared.